 SLAs can be chock-full of terminology that is difficult to decipher.
 We’d like to take the opportunity to explain, in real words, what the details are.

-“Downtime” is based on two factors: the number of minutes that Slack was unavailable and the percentage of customers that were affected.
+“Downtime” is based on two factors: the number of minutes that Slack was unavailable and the percentage of customers who were affected.
 If Slack is down, we use server monitoring software to measure the server side error rate, ping test results, web server tests, TCP port tests and website tests.

 At the end of each month, we add downtime periods together to calculate the overall monthly downtime period.
 Calculating downtime can be difficult, but we aim to keep it simple by tying our SLA guarantee to a single monthly uptime number.